computationalgeography/lue/README.md

 If one of the Python API's are built, the installation directory can be set manually by setting `LUE_PYTHON_API_INSTALL_DIR`.
-By default, it will be set to the pathname of a subdirectory called `lue` in the current Python's site packages.
+By default, it will be set to the pathname of the current Python's site packages.

 Here is an example session of building the default LUE targets and installing them in `$HOME/lue_install`: